 Alfredo had reached school age.
 The family wanted him to get an education, so they made a decision based solely on financial grounds -- or at least they thought so.
 His mother decided to send Alfredo to the Waldensian elementary school instead of to the parochial Catholic one.

 Alfredo Del Rosso also began to attend Sunday school at the Waldensian church with about 100 other children ranging from ages five to fifteen.
 There people talked about a living Christ, a Christ who was more than a painting or a picture on a card carried as a good-luck charm.
-At a Christmas program Alfredo Del Rosso received his first Bible.
+At a Christmas program, Alfredo Del Rosso received his first Bible.
 To him, that was a real treasure.
 He took the Bible home and began to read it to his family.

 However, it wasn't until Alfredo Del Rosso was in his teenage years that he became a born-again believer.
 By that time he had finished all five years of the Waldensian school and had begun working and studying at night for his high school diploma.
 He described his conversion, "On Easter Day of 1907, at the age of seventeen, I accepted Jesus as my personal Savior . . .
 My sins were pardoned; I received Jesus into my heart.
 I was regenerated; and I began a new life, not merely a new religion. . .
 Without regrets, I left the Catholic church."

-Present in church that Easter Sunday was Carlo Padeletti, Alfredo's Sunday school teacher.
+Present in the church service that Easter Sunday was Carlo Padeletti, Alfredo's Sunday school teacher.
 Dr. Padeletti was a well-to-do physician whose ancestry could be traced back to Melancthon -- one of Martin Luther's right-hand men during Reformation days.
 Little did Dr. Padeletti guess that morning that in twenty years this short little teenager would become his spiritual counselor and would eventually even conduct his funeral.
-For teen-aged Alfredo Del Rosso, that Easter Sunday conversion experience was more than a passing emotional crisis.
+For teenaged Alfredo Del Rosso, that Easter Sunday conversion experience was more than a passing emotional crisis.
 He had really committed his life forever to the Lord.
 From that moment forward, said his nephew Raffaello, "He knew where he was going.
 He was not like the rest of us Italians."

 That same fall a church merger took place in Chicago, Illinois between the Eastern and Western roots of the Church of the Nazarene.
 In that October, 1907 merger, a missionary-minded eastern U.S. holiness movement with leaders including H.F.
 Reynolds and Susan Fitkin fused with the Los Angeles-born Church of the Nazarene.
 As that was happening in the U.S., a new babe in Christ in historic Siena, Italy, was beginning a spiritual pilgrimage toward the abundant life in the Spirit.
 These two events were key steps in a string of events that would eventually bring a strong holiness witness to Italy.

 Two years later, in 1909, nineteen-year-old Alfredo began his military service -- a career which would total 12 years of active duty in the two World Wars.
-When a recruitment inducement was offered the enabled soldiers to be stationed in their home towns, Alfredo Del Rosso enlisted a year earlier than what was normal for Italian young men to do their compulsory military service.
+When a recruitment inducement was offered that enabled soldiers to be stationed in their hometowns, Alfredo Del Rosso enlisted a year earlier than what was normal for Italian young men to do their compulsory military service.
 His life in the church had come to be so important to him that he did not want to be sent away from home.
 While in the army, Alfredo began witnessing to fellow soldiers of his faith in Christ.
 As he shared his faith and explained the scriptures Alfredo Del Rosso discovered a profound sense of satisfaction.
 He didn't yet fully realize it, but the Lord was already equipping him for a lifetime of a ministry of the Word.

 Toward the end of Alfredo's three years of compulsory military service, Italy, with dreams of re-establishing the Roman Empire, invaded Libya in north Africa.
 This invasion in October of 1911 was a first step toward realizing an expansionist dream of having an Italian colonial empire.
 The taking of Libya was justified, the Italian government told its people, to stop the "hemorrhage" of emigration to the U.S. and other affluent countries.